wslifer/wslifer/README.md

 ### Welcome!
-I am currently profiecient, and striving to master, the following technologies: HTML5, CSS3, JavaScript, NodeJS, ReactJS, MongoDB, and MySQL.
+I am currently proficient, and striving to master, the following technologies: HTML5, CSS3, JavaScript, NodeJS, ReactJS, MongoDB, and MySQL.

 My repositories are practice projects, more intensive projects are pinned.